Brentwood, California: Government

-Politics
+Brentwood City Council Seats

-According to the California Secretary of State, as of February 10, 2019, Brentwood has 34,774 registered voters.
-Of those, 13,974 (40.2%) are registered Democrats, 9,710 (27.9%) are registered Republicans, and 9,376 (27%) have declined to state a political party.
+The Mayor of Brentwood is Susannah Meyer, the former Vice-Mayor; the current Vice-Mayor is Pa'tanisha Pierson (D2)*.
+The rest of the Brentwood City Council seats are fill by Faye Maloney (D1)*, Jovita Mendoza (D3)*, and Tony Oerlemans (D4)*.

 Brentwood Police Department (BPD)

-Brentwood established its own city police department in 1948, when it was primarily a small farming community.
-It now serves an area of 14 sqmi, divided into 4 geographic areas.
+Brentwood established its own City Police Department in 1948, when it was primarily a small agricultural community.
+The first police vehicles was the Ford cars, purchased from Brentwood Motors (now Bill Brandt Ford).
+Today, It now serves an area of 14 sqmi, divided into 4 geographic areas.
+The police department's current fleet included the Ford Police Interceptor Utility vehicles, motorcycles, and a Emergency Rescue Vehicle.

-Tom Hansen, a 23-year veteran of the BPD, was appointed acting police chief in April, 2017, after then-chief Mark Evenson went on medical leave.
-Evenson officially retired in August, still citing unnamed health problems as the reason for his departure.
-City Manager Gus Vina announced that Hansen would become the permanent chief, effective December 16, 2017.
-Hansen has earned a bachelor's degree in criminal justice from Sacramento State and a master's degree in emergency services administration from California State University, Long Beach.
-His other specialized training includes participating in the West Point Leadership Program, the FBI National Academy and the Senior Management Institute of Police.
-Before joining BPD, Hansen was a police officer in Walnut Creek and Kensington, California.
+The Brentwood Police Department was located at 9100 Brentwood Blvd since 2005.
+Tim Herbert is the current police chief, appointed in Sept 2022.

 Fire Protection

-Fire protection is provided by the East Contra Costa Fire Protection District (ECCFPD), which reports to the Contra Costa County Board of Supervisors.
+Fire protection is provided by the Contra Costa County Fire Protection District (CCCFPD), who annexed East Contra Costa Fire Protection District (ECCFPD) in 2022.
+This district reports to the Contra Costa County Board of Supervisors.
 Resources are shared with the communities of Oakley, Bethel Island, Knightsen, Byron and Discovery Bay.
 It also covers certain unincorporated areas of the county.
 The fire district is headquartered in the Brentwood City Hall building.

 The fire district had to close two fire stations in 2015 because of funding issues.
 This has left only three stations to cover an area of 249 square miles.
 One station remains open in Brentwood, Oakley, and Discovery Bay.